This week two large-scale fraud scams caught my attention.

 Fraudsters needn’t lurk around the internet and wait for people to log on to their bank accounts anymore (classic Man-in-the-Middle type fraud), instead with the process computerised, criminals can now drain bank accounts more quickly and efficiently making

 it even more difficult to detect.

 The second criminal activity focuses on the buying and selling of stolen credit card and other personal details, a scam which spans the globe.
-The FBI has been investigating the criminal
+The FBI has been investigating the

-in several countries including UK, Norway, Italy and Japan.
+to the arrests in several countries including UK, Norway, Italy and Japan.